relight14/micropaymentcrawler/replit.md

 - **Dual-Mode AI Experience**: Offers both a conversational AI mode (Anthropic Claude integration with state persistence) for research discovery and a deep research mode with licensed source access and dynamic pricing.

 ## Feature Specifications
-- **Tiered Research Services**: Basic (Free), Research ($2), and Pro ($4) tiers with varying numbers of sources and features.
-The Basic tier is free and bypasses payment processing but requires authentication.
+- **Dynamic Research Services**: Query-based research packages with variable pricing ($0.10-$10.00) determined by source count, quality factors, and licensing complexity.
+No fixed tiers - users pay for exactly what they need.
-- **Dynamic Pricing**: Source unlocking costs are dynamically simulated and determined by AI relevance, with a 60/40 budget allocation for licensing and corporate margin.
+- **Dynamic Pricing**: Source unlocking costs are dynamically calculated based on AI relevance scoring, quality factors (peer-reviewed: 1.5x, recent: 1.2x, citations: 1.4x), and licensing protocols, with a 60/40 budget allocation for licensing and corporate margin.
 - **Content Licensing**: A multi-protocol abstraction layer supports RSL, Tollbit, and Cloudflare licensing, with server-authoritative pricing and real license token issuance.
 Frontend displays protocol badges and cost breakdowns.
 - **Mock Mode**: A robust mock mode (`LEDEWIRE_USE_MOCK=true`) short-circuits LedeWire API methods for faster development, eliminating network calls and preventing production use.
 - **Wallet Integration**: Designed for secure integration with LedeWire for real-time wallet balance checks, purchase processing, and content access, including idempotency keys for fraud protection.